djeada/Linux-Notes/notes/partitions.md

 In this illustration, the disk `/dev/sda` is divided into three partitions with varying sizes and purposes, and there's remaining free space available for future use.

+In real-world scenarios, this setup could serve multiple purposes.
+For instance, different partitions might use different file systems tailored to their roles.
+A common choice is to use ext4 for both system files (`/`) and user data (`/home`), while swap space supports memory management.

+Another practical use is on a shared server where several developers work.
+Here, each developer might get a separate partition or directory.
+This way, one developer's work won’t use up space meant for another, preventing conflicts and accidental data overwrites.
+The free space on the disk offers room for future expansion or for creating new partitions as project needs evolve.

 ### Basic Partition Operations

 Several operations can be performed on disk partitions: